St. Jude Children's Research Hospital: History

+Upon opening, the Memphis-based St. Jude Children’s Research Hospital immediately underwent racial integration, with African-American and white patients receiving treatment in the same rooms, dining together, and sharing bathroom facilities.
+The hospital would be the first fully integrated children's hospital based in the South.

-While some donations for St. Jude come from government grants and insurance recoveries, the principal source of funding comes from the American Lebanese Syrian Associated Charities (ALSAC), a semi-independent entity founded in 1957 by Danny Thomas.
+While some donations for St. Jude come from government grants and insurance recoveries, the principal source of funding comes from the American Lebanese Syrian Associated Charities (ALSAC), a semi-independent entity founded in 1957 by Thomas himself.
 ALSAC serves primarily to raise funds and promote awareness for St. Jude.
 They largely collect funds from independent sources, such as companies and individuals.

 Danny's daughter Marlo Thomas grew up supporting the mission of St. Jude Children's Research Hospital, and she became its national outreach director in 1991.

 In 2007, Chili's restaurant chain pledged $50 million to fund the construction of the seven-story Chili's Care Center, adding 340,000 sqft, providing space for the department of radiological services, The Pediatric Brain Tumor Consortium, two floors of outpatient clinics, one floor of inpatient clinics and rooms, two floors of laboratory space, an office floor and an unfinished level for future expansion.

 In 2010, the Pediatric Cancer Genome Project was launched in collaboration with Washington University in an effort to identify somatic mutations that drive cancer, in hopes of identifying new targets against which novel therapeutics can be developed.

 In 2014, the Marlo Thomas Center for Global Education and Collaboration was opened as part of the hospital.
 In 2017, the St. Jude Graduate School of Biomedical Sciences accepted its inaugural class of PhD students.